The Best Website Builders in Australia

 Nipping at Wix’s heels is Squarespace with an overall score of 4.8/5.
 The key difference is you’ll get photo uploads without limits on Squarespace.
 That, combined with its world class template designs, is why it’s best suited to image-centric websites.
 If you need to sell a vision, Squarespace is the web platform for you.

-This year, Squarespace has upgraded its editor so editing your design is more precise.
-Drag-and-drop blocks now align and resize to match nearby elements.
+Squarespace’s drag-and-drop editor has blocks that align and resize to match nearby elements.
 A grid pattern appears while you’re moving pieces around, which is useful as a set of guidelines.

 Pros